Musical elements in the discrete-time representation of sound: Variation in the basic note

-Tremolo is similar: $f'$, $\gamma_i'$ and $t_i'$ remains the same.
-The amplitude sequence to be multiplied by the original sequence $t_i$ turns in:
+Tremolo is similar: $f'$, $\gamma_i'$ and $t_i'$ remain the same.
+The amplitude sequence to be multiplied by the original sequence $t_i$ is:

-and finally:
+and, finally:

-where $V_{dB}$ is the oscillation depth in decibels of tremolo and $a_{\text{max}}=10^{\frac{V_{dB}}{20}}$ is the maximum amplitude gain.
-The measurement in decibels is pertinent because the maximum increase in amplitude is not equivalent to the related maximum decrease, while the difference in decibels remains.
+where $V_{dB}$ is the oscillation depth in decibels and $a_{\text{max}}=10^{\frac{V_{dB}}{20}}$ is the maximum amplitude gain.
+The measurement in decibels is suitable because the maximum increase in amplitude is not equivalent to the maximum decrease, while the difference in decibels is preserved.
+Notice that the tremolo is applied to a preexisting sound and thus the characteristics of the tremolo do not need to be accounted for when synthesizing such sound (if it is synthesized) in contrast with making a sound with a vibrato.